gabepinheiro/gabepinheiro/README.md

 ### About me

-- ✊ Frontend Developer React.js
+- ✊ Front-End Developer.
-- 🛠️ I’m currently learning TypeScript, React.js, Next.js and Remix.js.
+- 🛠️ I am currently working with these languages ​​and technologies: TypeScript, ReScript, React.js and Next.js.
-- 🔎 Looking for opportunities to work as Frontend Developer.
+- 📚 Languages ​​as a goal to learn: Rust, Go, and Elixir

 If you would like, feel free to contact me.
 You can send me an email.